Steven K. Lee Partner

 - Software development agreements

-Steven has a successful intellectual property practice representing clients in the software, technology and entertainment industries.
+Steve has a successful intellectual property practice representing clients in the software, technology and entertainment industries.
 He has negotiated settlements of copyright infringement claims on behalf of numerous software companies, recovering millions of dollars from infringers for his clients.
 He advises clients on securing and enforcing their trademark rights and has successfully negotiated numerous licensing arrangements and co-existence agreements for his clients in lieu of trademark litigation.
-Steven has handled intellectual property matters and corporate transactions for entertainment industry clients such as Carlos Santana, Journey, The Doobie Brothers, Phish, Grateful Dead, The String Cheese Incident, The J. Geils Band, and Amon Tobin.
+He has handled intellectual property matters and corporate transactions for entertainment industry clients such as Carlos Santana, Journey, The Doobie Brothers, Phish, Grateful Dead, The String Cheese Incident, The J. Geils Band, and Amon Tobin.
+He also serves as outside general counsel to The ArcView Group, an angel investor network focused on the cannabis industry.

-Steven is actively involved with local business incubators and has given presentations on business and corporate issues at the Venture Greenhouse in San Rafael, the Oakland Communications Technology Cluster and Contra Costa County Software Business Incubator.
+Steve is actively involved with local business incubators and has given presentations on business and corporate issues at the Venture Greenhouse in San Rafael, the Oakland Communications Technology Cluster, and Contra Costa County Software Business Incubator.

-Prior to joining Donahue Fitzgerald, Steven served as Associate General Counsel at ABM Industries in San Francisco, California, where he gained valuable in-house counsel experience and an appreciation for creative, practical solutions to business disputes.
+Prior to joining Donahue Fitzgerald, Steve served as associate general counsel at ABM Industries in San Francisco, California, where he gained valuable in-house counsel experience and an appreciation for creative, practical solutions to business disputes.
 In law school, he served as an editor of the Boston University International Law Journal.

 - Co-Chair, Board of Directors, East Bay Asian Youth Center (EBAYC), 2009-present